GregKedrovsky/Project-NIDS/README.md

 - Mikrotik RB3011UIAS-RM RouterBOARD (to segment my network)

 ## Primary Objective
-Build a pool of data to use, manipulate, and visualize in CIS 260 Database Management, Johnson County Community College (Fall 2017).
+Build a pool of data to use, manipulate, and visualize in CIS 260 Database Management (Fall 2017).

 This data pool consists of daily CSV files containing the following data from Snort alerts:
 1. Timestamp